IbrahemHurani/OOP_Ex4_ariel/README.md

 3.add all files jar to library.

-4.open Terminal in the intellij and write in the terminal ->java -jar Ex4_Server_v0.0.jar 0-15(you need to put just one number).
+4.open Terminal in the intellij and write in the terminal ->java -jar Ex4_Server_v0.0.jar 0-15(you need to choose just one number).

 5.run the class StudentCode.